stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

 * Iterate until satisfied

 ### Dynamic Connectivity
-* Given a set of N objects
+* Given a set of *N* objects
   * Union command: connect two objects
   * Find/connected query: is there a path connecting the two objects?
-* When programming, it is convenient to name to name objects 0 to N-1
+* When programming, it is convenient to name to name objects 0 to *N - 1*
   * Use integers as array index
   * Suppress details not relevant to union-find
 * Find query will check if two objects are in the same component